Bloom-host/BloomDocs/docs/plugins_and_modifications/plugins/venturechat.md

 `cooldown` - Defines how quickly you can send messages in seconds.
 E.g. If you set this option to 3, people can only send a message per 3 seconds.

 `bungeecord` - This enables cross-server messages.
-Due to the complexities of this function, read the relevant wiki page [here](https://www.spigotmc.org/wiki/venturechat-wiki/).
+Due to the complexities of this function, read the [VentureChat wiki](https://www.spigotmc.org/wiki/venturechat-wiki/).

 `autojoin` - Defines whether or not this channel is the first channel you enter on join.
 It is recommended you only enable autojoin for one channel only to avoid conflicts.